 The rules in this Code of Conduct regarding searches of students and their belongings do not apply to student lockers, desks and other school storage places.
 Students have no reasonable expectation of privacy with respect to these places and Cortland Enlarged City School District officials retain complete control over them.
-This means that student lockers, desks and other Cortland Enlarged City School District places may be subject to search at any time by Cortland Enlarged City School District officials, without prior notice to the students and without their consent.
+This means that student lockers, desks and other Cortland Enlarged City School District officials, without prior notice to the students and without their consent.
 Additionally, it should be understood that random locker searches may be justified for the purpose of school safety, to ensure the safety of students, faculty and staff members, and to prevent disruptions to the learning environment.